Integrate security solutions in Azure Security Center

 Security Center makes it easy to enable integrated security solutions in Azure.
 Benefits include:

 - Simplified deployment: Security Center offers streamlined provisioning of integrated partner solutions.
-For solutions like antimalware and vulnerability assessment, Security Center can provision the needed agent on your virtual machines, and for firewall appliances, Security Center can take care of much of the network configuration required.
+For solutions like antimalware and vulnerability assessment, Security Center can provision the agent on your virtual machines.
+For firewall appliances, Security Center can take care of much of the network configuration required.